 Nail it like a pro

 For those who refuse to be caught without perfectly painted nails (guilty), it’s good to invest in quality nail polish.
 There aren’t many breathable varieties out there, so we were pretty impressed when the Orly Breathable nail polish, R169, landed on our beauty desk.
-The range includes professional treatment and colour and treatment and shine varieties, offering a strengthening boost and healing properties.
+The range includes professional treatment and colour, and treatment and shine varieties, offering a strengthening boost and bonus healing properties.
 There’s a variety of shades packed with an enriching formula made up of Advanced Oxygen Technology, argan oil, as well as pro-vitamin B5 and vitamin C. It works to improve hydration, stimulates nail growth and helps heal damaged nails.
 A nail polish that looks flawless and actually treats your nails all at once?
 Nailed it!

 These small changes and investing in quality products will help you restore your nails and allow you to add some colour to your look – despite the drab weather.
 Make time to take care of your hands and nails and enjoy some much-needed pampering.